Older people sometimes develop dementia, a somewhat common condition that results in mental and emotional confusion.

 They may attempt group or individual therapy, depending on the patient’s needs and abilities.

 At times, the therapist might want to work with the resident’s physician, social worker, and family to achieve the best results.
-This type of effort could take a long time and
+This type of effort could take a long time and maybe only partially successful, but any progress can be helpful to the resident and those that provide his or her care and support.

-Family members and caregivers who want to know more can visit websites like anger-management-information.com for
+Family members and caregivers who want to know more can visit websites like anger-management-information.com for more complete information on how to address this key social and interpersonal behavior.

 You can also get in touch with the dementia patient’s doctor, nursing staff, and social worker for help in assisting them through anger management therapy.